JFLPardal/Stardewlike/README.md

  ### Engine
  * [x] Event system (homebrewed, it has some flaws)
  * [x] Game Objects are the base entities of the game and they have a collection of components
- * [x] Components have a single responsibility and purpose, they are added to a Game Object based on that GO's purpose (these include Transform, SpriteRenderer, Animator, StateMachine, etc...)
+ * [x] Components have a single responsibility and purpose, they are added to a Game Object based on that GO's purpose (these include Transform, SpriteRenderer, Animator, StateMachine, CollisionBoxes)
- * [ ] Time representation (used for example to influence the growth of the plant)
  * [ ] Collision detectition
+ * [ ] Entity that represents the days in the game

  ### Player Animations
  * [x] Player's sprite change based on the direction of the mouse position